dmitry-merzlyakov/nledger/README.md

     any other components, applications, special data files - only text.
 It is completely under your control;
   - **Never change any file** - yes, Ledger only reads input files and generates reports;
-  - **Easy syntax of the journal** lets you keep your accounting files even in the natural language;
+  - **Easy syntax of the journal** lets you keep your accounting files in the natural language;
-  - **huge amount of reports** lets you organize your work in the most preferable way;
+  - **Huge amount of reports** lets you organize your work in the most efficient way;
-  - **command line interface** is very flexible thing that let you configure your typical commands in batch files.
+  - **Command line interface** is very flexible thing that let you configure your typical commands in batch files.
 Once you have them, your efficiency will be much better rather you get the same result in any UI tool;
 - As a technically advanced tool: